buckley-w-david/discord-interactions-flask/docs/source/usage/quickstart.rst

 As of the current version of the project, this is where the convenience features end.

-1. The command is passed a :class:`flask_discord_interactions.interactions.ChatInteraction` instance.
+1. The command is passed a :class:`discord_interactions_flask.interactions.ChatInteraction` instance.
 This is a just the data we were sent from discord, serialized into a :class:`~dataclasses.dataclass`.

-2. A command must return an :class:`flask_discord_interactions.discord_types.InteractionResponse` instance, and you must construct this manually.
+2. A command must return an :class:`discord_interactions_flask.discord_types.InteractionResponse` instance, and you must construct this manually.

 .. code-block:: python